thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/action-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/action-clear-alarm.png)

-This Node loads latest Alarm with configured **Alarm Type** for Message Originator and Clear this Alarm if it exist.
+This Node loads the latest Alarm with configured **Alarm Type** for Message Originator and Clear the Alarm if it exist.

 Node Configuration: